What is Otoplasty?

 Indian Otoplasty

-No anatomic differences between caucasian and indian.
+No anatomic differences between Caucasians and Indian.

 Middle Eastern Otoplasty